BlueprintAIAssistant Documentation

 • System Prompt: Memory section is always included between behavioral rules and tool documentation

-• AI Tools: save_memory and remove_memory tools let the AI manage memories during conversation
+• AI Tools: save memory and remove memory tools let the AI manage memories during conversation

-• The section header says "=== AI MEMORY (persistent across sessions) ===" with instructions to use save/remove_memory
+• The section header says "=== AI MEMORY (persistent across sessions) ===" with instructions to use save/remove memory

 12. Node & Blueprint Tracking